Voxon-Development/zeta-lang/theory/MemoryModel.md

 personData := resultSet.next() ?? return None; // Returns Option<Data>
 ```

-~~So now we need the compiler to track resultSet, if it were to be deleted just like that then it wouldn't compile, this way, you can deallocate and handle even regular deallocations just fine!~~

-The language now can track move semantics which greatly simplify the compiler work, though it is not enforced, `drop` and deallocation moves the data.
+The language track move semantics and would shut this down iimmediately.

-Though by default, pointers will be auto dropped (auto free but it doesn't just free, but it calls Drop.drop to release resources too!) at the end of scopes by default.
+Though by default, pointers will be auto dropped (auto free but it doesn't just free, but it calls the object's existing destructor to release resources too!) at the end of scopes (if ref count hits 0) by default.

 ## What about long-lived lifetimes?
 You may ask aswell, What about lifetimes of pointers?